rohitnitk/OS-Simulator/README.md

 # OS-Simulator
-Simulator which simulates algorithms of Operating System
+## About
+This is an Operating System simulator which simulates the very basic concepts of OS such as CPU scheduling algorithms,<br />
+etc.